nicolasgarnier/friendlypix-web-react/README.md

-# Friendly Pix Web
+# Friendly Pix Web - React edition

-Friendly Pix Web is a sample app demonstrating how to build a JavaScript/Web app with the Firebase Platform.
+Friendly Pix Web is a sample app demonstrating how to build a isomorphic React Web app with the Firebase Platform.

 Friendly Pix is a place where you can share photos, follow friends, comment on photos...

 ## Initial setup, build tools and dependencies

-Friendly Pix is built using Javascript, [Firebase](https://firebase.google.com/docs/web/setup) and jQuery.
+Friendly Pix is built using Javascript, [Firebase](https://firebase.google.com/docs/web/setup) and [React](https://facebook.github.io/react/).
 The Auth flow is built using [Firebase-UI](https://github.com/firebase/firebaseui-web).

-Javascript dependencies are managed using [bower](http://bower.io/) and Build/Deploy tools dependencies are managed using [npm](https://www.npmjs.com/).
-Also Friendly Pix is written in ES2015 so for wide browser support we'll transpile the code to ES5 using [BabelJs](http://babeljs.io).
-Additionally server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).
+FriendlyPix is an Isomorphic app, the first render of the app is generated server side using [Cloud Functions for Firebase](https://firebase.google.com/docs/functions).

+Additionally server-side micro-services are built on [Cloud Functions for Firebase](https://firebase.google.com/docs/functions) such as an automatic image moderation and notifications sending.

-Install all Build/Deploy tools dependencies by running:
+Install all JavaScript/Build/Deploy tools dependencies by running:

 ```bash
 $ npm install